LaunchPadLab/csv_importable/README.md

 ### Create RowImporter Class

 The `RowImporter` class handles the logic surrounding how one row in the CSV should be imported and added to the database.
-You need only (1) inherit from `CSVImportable::CSVImporter` and (2) implement the `import_row` method.
+You need only (1) inherit from `CSVImportable::RowImporter` and (2) implement the `import_row` method.

 ```ruby
 class UserRowImporter < CSVImportable::RowImporter